felix-andreas/apace/docs/guide.rst

 #.
 The :attr:`~Lattice.sub_lattices` attribute

-    Similar to the :attr:`~Lattice.elements` attribute but for lattices.
-Contains all lattices within a given lattice, including grandchilrden, great grandchildren, etc.
+    This attribute is equivalent to the :attr:`~Lattice.elements` attribute but for lattices.
+It contains all lattices within a given lattice, including grandchildren, great grandchildren, etc.
     The :attr:`~Lattice.sub_lattices` attribute should be empty for the :code:`dba_cell` as it does not contain any other lattices::

       >>> dba_cell.sub_lattices